Rayanworkout/Find-and-Replace/README.md

 ```

-You can now call the tool from anywhere in your terminal.
+You can now call the binary from anywhere in your terminal.

-### Usage
+## Usage

 ```bash
 fnr <pattern> [path] [options]
 ```

-Binaries and non UTF-8 files are skipped.
+⚠️ Binaries and non UTF-8 files are skipped.

-### Some examples
+## Some examples

+Full option list below.

 Find a pattern 'old' in files of the current folder.
 If no path is provided, the tool will search in the current folder.